 The fact that our spending and saving behavior is not entirely predictable, and susceptible to cyclical or even erratic movements, means that policy measures can turn out to be incorrect.
 If we spend more and save less than in previous periods, and this is not anticipated by policymakers, it might result in undue inflation.
 In the reverse case, there will be unemployment and possibly deflationary pressure.
 Even so, a rise in layoffs or inflation provides evidence that fiscal settings are not ideal.

 A clear benefit of the job guarantee is that policy mistakes do not threaten full employment.
 The costs of being too aggressive on the inflation front are spread more evenly across the community.
 In contrast, an overly aggressive attack on inflation under the NAIRU approach results in mass unemployment.
 Even the NAIRU itself represents high unemployment, typically defined to be somewhere between 5 and 9 percent.

 The job guarantee is not only superior in terms of employment outcomes but provides more effective inflation control.
 During generalized downturns, the program puts a floor under demand.
 During upturns, job-ready workers are available for hire by employers in the broader economy who face no wage competition from the job-guarantee provider.
 The program acts as an automatic stabilizer that is invoked immediately and precisely to the degree required to maintain full employment whatever the state of the economy.

 In sum, the MMT approach ensures full employment; the neoliberal approach does not even ensure the NAIRU level of unemployment.
 The MMT approach enables better targeting of policy to overheated areas of the economy; a reliance on monetary policy does not.
-Both approaches incur policy errors but the downside risk in the MMT case – low inflation alongside full employment with somewhat increased job-guarantee take-up – seems far preferable to the corresponding risk under the NAIRU approach, low inflation and mass unemployment.
+Both approaches incur policy errors but the downside risk in the MMT case – low inflation alongside full employment with somewhat increased job-guarantee take-up – is far preferable to the corresponding risk under the NAIRU approach, low inflation and mass unemployment.